[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Sydney Metro

-Sydney Metro opened its first 36 km section in May 2019 to serve the outer north-western suburbs.
-The fully automated line runs from Chatswood to Tallawong with 13 stations using platform screen doors throughout.
-It is known as metro north-west, rather than by a line letter and number like the rest of Sydney’s transit system.
+Sydney Metro opened its first 36 km section in May 2019 to serve the outer northwestern suburbs.
+The fully automated line ran from Chatswood to Tallawong with 13 stations using platform screen doors throughout.
+It is known as Metro North West.
 It includes 28 km of tunnels, 15.5 km of which were new, as well as 12.5 km of existing tunnel which it took over from Sydney Train’s T1 commuter railway between Chatswood and Epping.
 The metro line has cross-platform interchange at Chatswood for the T1 line and via an underground concourse at Epping for the T9 line and regional intercity line to the Central Coast and Newcastle.
 It is operated by Hong Kong’s MTR, using 6-car Alstom single-deck trains based on the Metropolis model.
 Like Sydney’s suburban rail lines, it uses 1435 mm standard gauge and overhead 1500 volt DC electric traction.

 26 May 2019: Chatswood - Tallawong (36 km)